The Light Sussex chicken: the right breed for your flock?

 - They're large breed chickens, and can put weight on if they're given too many treats.
 Be aware that foraging, together with their usual feed, means they don't need much else.

 Where to buy.

-- As with any poultry, you need to make sure you buy from a reputable breeder.
+- As with any poultry, buy from a reputable breeder.
 There are a lot of chickens out there described as a specific breed when they're actually a hybrid.

 - If you want chickens true to the breed, look out for the characteristics described above in the flock of the person you're buying from.

 - Make a judgement about the breeder.
 Someone who is producing good, healthy birds will talk enthusiastically – even passionately – about them.

 - Avoid websites such as e-bay or Craigslist.
 There are

 some genuine sellers there, but more who will sell you infertile eggs or